david-vanderson/dvui/README.md

 Each widget gets a `u32` id by combining:
 - parent's id
 - @src() passed to widget
-- extra `usize` passed to widget for loops
+- extra `usize` passed to widget (use in loops, passed through Options)

 The id a widget gets should be the same each frame, even if other widgets are being added or removed.
 Mixing in the parent's id also means you can package up a collection of widgets in a function and call that function in many different parents making it easy to replicate parts of the gui.